learningequality/studio-docs/docs/add_content.rst

 Use the **View** dropdown selector to choose between *Default*, *Comfortable* or *Compact* view of the topic tree.

    .. figure:: img/topic-tree-view.png
-      :alt: You can togle between the views
+      :alt: You can toggle between the views

-      Togle between different views of the topic tree.
+      Toggle between different views of the topic tree.

 .. _add_topics: